-- 4. Steps will be taken to ensure that all available and relevant scientific evidence is rigorously considered by the committee, including consulting external/additional scientific experts who may know of relevant unpublished or pre-publication data. - 5.
-Data from stakeholders will be considered and weighted according to quality by the committee. - 6.
-Consideration by the secretariat and the Chair will be given to whether expertise in other disciplines will be needed. - 7.
-Consideration will be given by the Secretariat or by the committee to whether other scientific advisory committees need to be consulted.
+- 2. The Secretariat will ensure that stakeholders are consulted at appropriate points in the SAC's considerations.
+It will consider with the FSA whether and how stakeholder views need to be taken into account in helping to identify the issue and frame the question for the committee. - 3.
+Wherever possible, SAC discussions should be held in public. - 4.
+The scope of literature searches made on behalf of the SAC will be clearly set out. - 5.
+Steps will be taken to ensure that all available and relevant scientific evidence is rigorously considered by the committee, including consulting external/additional scientific experts who may know of relevant unpublished or pre-publication data. - 6.
+Data from stakeholders will be considered and weighted according to quality by the SAC. - 7.
+Consideration by the Secretariat and the Chair (and where appropriate the whole SAC) will be given to whether expertise in other disciplines will be needed. - 8.
+Consideration will be given by the Secretariat or by the SAC, in discussion with the FSA, as to whether other SACs need to be consulted.